sunsided/unity-endless-runner/README.md

 - Object pooling,
 - The animation system with blended animations,
 - Animation triggers (shooting magic, footstep sounds, ...),
-- A bunch of particle systems
+- A bunch of particle systems,
+- Overlapping colliders with initially deactivated physics for exploding wall bricks.

 The following video shows the continuous world generation by using physics collisions triggers: